omkarpawar1430/My-Data-Science-Notes/Data Science/Stats/Descriptive Stats/Coefficeint of Variance.md

 Mathematically, the coefficient of variation can be expressed as:

-CV = (standard deviation / mean) x 100%
+$$ CV = (Standard Deviation / mean) * 100 $$

 The coefficient of variation is useful **when comparing datasets with different units or scales, as it provides a standardized measure of relative variability.** It is commonly used in fields such as finance, economics, and engineering to compare the variability of different stocks, economic indicators, or physical measurements.

-A low coefficient of variation indicates that the data points are closely clustered around the mean, while a high coefficient of variation indicates that the data points are more spread out.
-Generally, a CV of less than 15% is considered low, while a CV greater than 30% is considered high.
+**A low coefficient of variation indicates that the data points are closely clustered around the mean, while a high coefficient of variation indicates that the data points are more spread out.** Generally, a CV of less than 15% is considered low, while a CV greater than 30% is considered high.

 In summary, the coefficient of variation is a useful statistical tool for assessing the relative variability of a set of data, particularly when comparing datasets with different units or scales.